 Hey guys, Sneaky Pete here and today I want to show you the new Puffco Peak Pro.
 The Puffco Peak was a smart e-rig for concentrate came out in early 2018 and it was quite a ground-breaking product.
 There had been products that used this basic concept, but none that got it quite so good and looked as good doing it.

 Since that time, a lot of competitors have joined the space and it’s become a lot more crowded.
 Puffco wants to re-establish their dominant position with this new model.

 Puffco, in general, is a polarizing company.
-Some people are massive fans while other people seem to feel quite the opposite and I think it’s pretty clear why, but like always I’m going to give you guys my honest impressions of this product rather than the company, so let’s get into it.
+Some people are massive fans while other people seem to feel quite the opposite, but like always I’m going to give you guys my honest impressions of this product rather than the company, so let’s get into it.

 The design of the Peak Pro is absolutely gorgeous, even when it’s turned off.
 The lines and angles on the device are just amazing, it truly looks like a high-end piece of gear.
 I always say that looks or a subjective thing, but honestly, I have a hard time believing anyone isn’t going to think this is a beautifully designed product.